Developer44444/OnlineStore/README.md

 jdbc
 devtools

 PostgreSQL was used as DBMS.
-Front-end part was designed with the help of bootstrap.
+Front-end part was designed with the help of bootstrap